KMiller717/Mars/README.md

 # Mars
 To Run:
 Project comes with a file, "sample.txt" which contains the Input data.
-Add instructions in that file test various scenarios for the rover.
+Add instructions in that file to test various scenarios for the rover.

 Task: